fbpx

 Hiking in Oaxaca's Sierra Norte Villages Flower Tree

-When most people picture Mexico, they imagine beaches and margaritas, not pine tree forests and mountaintop villages.
+When most people picture Mexico, they imagine beaches and margaritas, not pine tree forests and mountain top villages.

 There’s a good chance you’ve never heard of Pueblos Mancomunados, a collection of 8 communities set in the highlands of northern Oaxaca’s Sierra Norte region.
-Most travelers have no idea this area exists, which is great if you want to experience a side of Mexico that few visitors see.
+Most travelers have no idea this area exists, which is great if you want to experience a different side of Mexico that few visitors see.

-You’re in for a treat, because we’re going to tell you all about this spectacularly under-hyped place that offers both nature and culture.
-We’re going to share our story and explain how you too can get off the typical tourist path and experience a place that few people see while on vacation in Mexico.
+We’re sharing our story and explaining how you too can get off the typical tourist path and experience a place that few people see while on vacation in Mexico.

 If you’re looking for a unique and adventurous thing to do in Oaxaca, look no further.